 If you meet all the criteria required by any one category, including any residence requirements, your institution must charge you the home rate.
 You only need to find one category that you fit into.

 Our aim is to offer you sector-leading facilities4:

 You will benefit from our support designed to help you succeed and our industry-relevant teaching and resources.
 These include our modern library and computing facilities, dedicated careers advice and Your Students’ Union.

 The Jaguar Centre has been specifically designed to provide facilities and services to support our postgraduate students including social spaces, computer suites and separate areas for small group study.

 The Hub is the centre of student campus life.
 It's also home to the Health and Wellbeing Centre, the Spirituality and Faith Centre, the Tank Studio, Student Success Coaches and the Enterprise Hub.

 Upon successful completion of this course you will be able to:

-- Apply a wide range of postgraduate level transferable skills in research, leadership, management, consultancy, problem-solving, decision-making while operating and communicating effectively
+- apply a wide range of postgraduate-level transferable skills in research, leadership, management, consultancy, problem-solving and decision-making while operating and communicating effectively.

 Upon successful completion of this course, career and remuneration prospects may be excellent, with current high employer demand for graduates in areas such as systems analysts, SAP administrators, business analysts, IT project managers, IT systems analysts, management consultants and strategic managers.